sidtn/AUR-packages-updater/README.md

 # AUR-packages-updater
-Script for update your aur packages
+Script for updating your aur packages.

-Just run in folder with aur packages.
+Just run in the folder with aur packages.